 Avoiding sugar quickly reverses chronic metabolic diseases in overweight kids.
+Learn how to help your kid eat less sugar and live healthier.

 Being significantly overweight does more than make youngsters targets for teasing and bullying.
 It can result in potentially serious health problems.
 Obese kids are more likely to have metabolic syndrome, marked by high blood pressure, elevated blood glucose level, excess fat around the waist and abnormal cholesterol levels.
 Metabolic syndrome increases the risk of heart disease and stroke as well as non-alcoholic fatty liver disease and type 2 diabetes, according to the National Heart, Blood and Lung Institute.